-Barcelona Presidential Elections 2026: Joan Laporta Beats Victor Font to Become President
+Barcelona Presidential Elections 2026: Joan Laporta Beats Victor Font by Significant Margin

-- Joan Laporta has emerged victorious in the 2026 presidential elections at FC Barcelona, defeating Víctor Font by a landslide margin
+- Joan Laporta has won the 2026 FC Barcelona presidential elections, defeating Víctor Font by a landslide margin

-- A total of 48,480 members took part in the vote, representing a turnout of 42.34% of eligible voters
+- A total of 48,480 Barcelona members took part in the process, representing a turnout of 42.34% of eligible voters

 FC Barcelona have confirmed that Joan Laporta has won the club’s presidential election, securing another mandate to lead the Catalan giants.